aparnaaidith/Business-Data-Science-FinalProject/README.md

 * Tier 1: Identify relationship between project category and successful funding on Kickstarter
 * Tier 2: Stratify by project category and identify predictors of success for each
 * Tier 3: Build a predictive model to determine probability of funding success given hypothetical variables (potential extension of predicting probability of cancelation after successful funding)

+This project was done as a submission for our final project for Business Data Science course in Maters in IT & Management at McCombs School of Business - University of Texas as Austin.
+It was a team effort with other 3 members - Abraham George , Hani Noueilaty and Lovekesh Bansal.